 - Teaching Arrangements

-- Jane Jackson, Language and Intercultural Communication, Routledge, 2014
+Jane Jackson, Introducing Language and Intercultural Communication, Routledge, 2020 (2nd edition)

 - Graduate Attributes Emphasised